 The Spanish were met immediately with hostility at every pueblo they went to.
 The only place they could even get in the door was Awatovi, and within a couple years that led to the complete destruction of Awatovi and the remains of San Bernardo de Aguatobi Mission.
 There were no more Christian establishments made in Tusayan until after the United States took possession.

 To escape what was happening among the Rio Grande Pueblos in the 1690's, many Southern Tewa people who'd left the Galisteo Basin/San Marcos area in 1694 sought refuge among the Hopi.
-Their territory had always been marginal but had become unlivable under the Spanish yoke.
+Their territory in the Rio Grande Valley had always been marginal but had become unlivable under the Spanish yoke.
 So they first went north to their Northern Tewa cousins.
 Travel was not allowed so they had to evade detection.
 They had to go around Santa Fe and get at least 20 miles to the north along the Rio Grande corridor.
 At the same time, there were active hostilities still happening between the Spanish and the pueblos in the area.

 Population pressure and friction between them and their Northern Tewa cousins plus problems with the Spanish resulted in them killing a priest or two, then packing up and running west to avoid the retribution.
 Travel in those days was from watering hole to watering hole so some of them travelled quickly past Jemez to Laguna to Zuni to 1st Mesa.
 The rest took the same route but took more time: some of the women were pregnant and couldn't travel until they'd given birth.
 In that way, they made and renewed connections among the villages they passed by.

 This is another area where two different stories are told.
 Some claim the people of Walpi sent representatives to the Rio Grande area to recruit Tewa warriors.
 Others claim the Tewas came begging for asylum at the doors of Walpi.
-Either way, the leaders of Walpi made a deal with the Northern Tewas in which the Tewas were allowed to stay as long as they kept guard over the access path to the top of 1st Mesa (the people of Walpi had just moved from their village at the foot of the mesa and rebuilt at the top).
+Either way, the leaders of Walpi made a deal with the Southern Tewas in which the Tewas were allowed to stay as long as they kept guard over the access path to the top of 1st Mesa (the people of Walpi had just moved from their village at the foot of the mesa and rebuilt at the top).

 There is a story told about a Ute attack on Walpi being repulsed by Tewa warriors the very next year but the story isn't at all clear.
 In one version a traditional, seasonal Ute raid happens, just like any other regular Ute raid.
 Another version has the chief of the Walpis contacting the Utes and taunting them to attack and test the Walpis new warrior friends.